 Apparently the term “dutch oven” came about because the Dutch were very advanced at producing cast metal cookware in the 1600s (who knew…well, besides Wikipedia?).

-Our buddy Geoff with peach cobbler, 1988
+Our buddy Geoff with peach cobbler in an early prototype, 1988

 We started with our first dutch oven way back in the ’80s: two pie tins connected with binder clips.
 It worked ok, but there’s a reason that REI doesn’t sell binder clips.
 We graduated to a cast iron dutch oven (21 pounds, not very practical), and then to an aluminum version (5 pounds, almost practical), and finally to the Banks fry-bake (just over a pound, pure genius).
 The fry-bake is arguably the finest kitchenware ever made, and we don’t think that’s hyperbole–a word which incidentally was also invented by the Dutch (ok, not really).